WEBAIM’S SURVEY: HEADINGS MATTER TO USERS OF ASSISTIVE TECHNOLOGIES

-We can clearly see in these results that both headings and heading levels matter to users of assistive technolgies.
-If this is generically true for web content, how much more true is it for PDF content?
+We can clearly see in these results that both headings and heading levels matter to users of assistive technologies.
+If this is generically true for web content, how much truer is it for PDF content?

 - In PDF, headings are the only means of content-based navigation available to people who use AT.

 - PDF files do not typically include links for intra-document navigational purposes.